-Electrolygy Schools and Licensing Requirements in Colorado
+Electrology Schools in Colorado

 Electrologists have a special opportunity to interact with people around a particularly personal, often embarrassing problem that may involve intimate areas of the body.
 For individuals who are sensitive and discrete, and who wish to help people in an important and meaningful way, a career as an electrologist in Colorado may be a personally and professionally satisfying career choice.
 Electrologists practice the art and science of "electrolysis", which uses an electrical current inserted into an individual hair follicule to permanently remove unwanted hair.

 Colorado is one of many states that does not license electrologists.
 Even though certification is not required for practice in this state, it’s still important to get lots of training in this specialty before starting your career.
 Electrologists use highly specialized equipment, so hands-on practice is essential.
 Attending an electrolysis training program may give you the chance to work with various types of electrology equipment and technology.